-- of TBH.
-Without considering this special circumstance in its discretion to refuse cost eligibility raises a question as to the correctness of the Board's Decision on Cost Eligibility. - 7.
-The fact that TBH operates on a 'Rate Minimization' model is public record and has been made known to the Board in previous submissions filed by TBH.1 - Alternatively, the City of Thunder Bay asks the Board to exercise its discretion pursuant to 1.03, 5.01 (a), 7.01 and 7.02 and accept into evidence the facts contained in the Affidavit of Jennifer Kingston dated May 24, 2011, to supplement its original letter dated April 13, 2011 to the Ontario Energy Board.
+- 7. This fact is public record and has been made known to the Board in previous submissions filed by Atikokan Hydro Inc. and therefore should be considered.1 - 8.
+Alternatively, the Town of Atikokan asks the Board to exercise its discretion pursuant to 1.03, 5.01 (a), 7.01 and 7.02 and accept into evidence the facts contained in the Affidavit of Jennifer Kingston dated May 24, 2011, to supplement the original letter from the Town of Atikokan dated April 13, 2011 to the Ontario Energy Board.